Here’s everything you need to know about overactive pelvic floor muscles including some simple exercises you can do at home.

 You’ve no doubt heard about all the benefits that come with doing Kegels.
 These are exercises that specifically target the pelvic floor.
 They’re great for resolving urinary incontinence issues and experiencing stronger, more pleasurable orgasms.

 Be it as it may, too much of a good thing can cause more harm than good.
-Enter – overactive pelvic floor muscles.
-It’s a condition characterized by the inability to relax the pelvic floor muscles.
+Enter – overactive pelvic floor muscle.
+It’s a condition characterized by the inability to relax the pelvic floor muscle.
 Here’s everything you need to know about the disorder, how it affects your quality of life, as well as how to relax pelvic floor muscle.

 What Causes an Overactive Pelvic Floor Muscle